 This Cost Recovery Implementation Statement (CRIS) provides information on how the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) implements cost recovery for the regulation of offshore facilities and activities.
-It also reports financial and non-financial performance information for these activities and contains financial forecasts for the remainder of 2018 and for the period 2019 to 2022.
+It also reports financial and non-financial performance information for these activities and contains financial forecasts for the period 2022 to 2025.